 What Are the Types of Chimneys?

 Traditional chimneys are made of brick and mortar.
 However, newer chimneys can be composed of metal or even prefabricated materials designed to look like the classical brick-and-mortar variety.
 Stoves and certain kinds of fireplaces can also have their own freestanding chimney pipes that tie into existing chimneys or metal stacks on the home’s exterior.
+Each chimney type has unique maintenance and inspection requirements.

 How Often Should You Clean Your Chimney?

 For the reasons mentioned above, it’s a good idea to inspect and (if necessary) service your chimney once per year – or have the work done by a professional.
 A roofing and chimney expert will search for signs that your chimney might not be functioning at its optimal level or might be letting undesirable elements into your home.
+Regular chimney cleaning improves safety, efficiency, and airflow.

 How Do You Maintain a Chimney?

 Even without calling on a chimney technician for help, there are important steps homeowners can take to maintain their fireplaces and chimneys so as to prevent the hazards of fire and carbon monoxide from smoke.
+These chimney maintenance tips can help extend the life of your system.

 If you feel comfortable on a ladder and rooftop, you can inspect your own chimney for signs of potential leaks (i.e. crumbling mortar and bricks, flashing pulling away from the chimney sides, etc.) or other possible hazards.
 Keep combustible objects such as tree limbs clear of the chimney.
 (It’s a good idea to allow for at least 15 feet of clearance above the stack.)
 Shine a light inside the chimney flue to search for signs of soot and creosote build-up, too.
+Homeowners should always prioritize safety when performing visual inspections.
+If structural issues, leaks, or flashing damage are identified, Davidoff Roofing can provide professional chimney repair and maintenance services.

 You can maintain your fireplace by cleaning out the ash box regularly and ensuring that the dampers are in good working order.
 Believe it or not, your combustion fuels also make a difference.
 Try to burn mostly well-seasoned hardwoods to minimize build-up in your chimney system.
+This reduces creosote accumulation and improves overall chimney performance.